 Why not say:

 Your E-mail service helps you to communicate instantly and globally with your customers and contacts, wherever and whenever you need to.
-We help each employee to make an average of 400 email contacts per day, as well as managing your schedule in synch with your on-the-go PDA.
-Your IT dept also delivers this at very competitive cost compared to domestic services and with high standards of security and safety.
-If you have any issues with this service please contact our award-wining service desk for support… etc etc.
+We help each employee to make an average of 400 email contacts per day, as well as manage your schedule in synch with your on-the-go PDA.
+Your IT dept also delivers this at a very competitive cost compared to domestic services and with high standards of security and safety.
+If you have any issues with this service please contact our award-winning service desk for support… etc etc.

-OK maybe I’m just dreaming but the message has got to be: lets be positive
+OK maybe I’m just dreaming but the message has got to be: let’s be positive